multimediaeval/2019-Pixel-Privacy-Task/README.md

   * For each run, please invent a unique run code that includes your team name (i.e., the team name is the one that you used to register).
 For example, `rteam_base`.
   * When you carry out the run, append the unique run code to each image filename, e.g., `rteam_base_Places365_val_00014191.jpg`
   * Create a .zip file for each run that contains the transformed test set images.
 Use the unique run code as the .zip file filename.
-* You can submit maximally five runs.
+* You can submit maximally **five** runs.
 If you have more than five approaches, you need to decide which of them are most promising and submit only those.
 This helps you focus on quality rather than quantity (and to fit your entire description into a 2-page paper).

 ## Information on the privacy-sensitive scene categories
 As stated above, the MediaEval 2019 Pixel Privacy task uses 60 privacy-sensitive scene categories.
+These are the same categories as used in 2018.
 These categories are a subset of the original 365 categories of the Places365-Standard data set, and can be found here https://github.com/multimediaeval/2019-Pixel-Privacy-Task/blob/master/MEPP18senscats.txt